Fractured (Bill Haley song)

 "Fractured" was the title of an early rock and roll song written by Bill Haley and Marshall Lytle and first recorded by Bill Haley & His Comets, then going by the name Bill Haley with Haley's Comets, in 1953.
-The song was released as an Essex Records 78 single.
+The song was released as an Essex Records 78 single in 1953, peaking at #24 on the Billboard singles chart.

 History

 The music and the lyrics were written by Bill Haley and Marshall Lytle.